 Going to a game?
 The players may have plenty of sun protection, but spectators often roast.
 Take along a survival kit such this suggested by the Skin Cancer Foundation Journal:

-*A broad-brimmed hat.
-Not a baseball cap with a bill. *A light T-shirt wonīt provide much protection: Choose a tighter knit, and use sunscreen under it. *Bring a long-sleeved shirt. *Wear long pants or use plenty of sunscreen on your legs.
+*A light T-shirt won't provide much protection: Choose a tighter knit, and use sunscreen under it.

 Research has shown that the number of hours spent in the sun correlates with the risk of skin cancer.